3 ALL NATURAL cleaning recipes you will LOVE!

-These recipes were given to me from my friend Jennifer, who just happens to be a registered Aromatherapist and has a Master’s Diploma in Aromatherapy from the American College of Healthcare Sciences (the only one in Idaho, I might add).
+These all natural cleaning recipes were given to me from my friend Jennifer, who just happens to be a registered Aromatherapist (the first in Idaho) and has a Master’s Diploma in Aromatherapy from the American College of Healthcare Sciences.
 She knows her stuff!
 I love asking questions and learning from her – she is amazing.
-I will share more about Jennifer at the end of the post, but let’s get on with the recipes!

 This first one is BY FAR my kid’s favorite!
 When I first introduced this to my kids, they were fighting over who got to clean the toilet!
 Who wouldn’t with a name like this.